klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.validator.md

 caver.validator.validateSender(tx)
 ```

-Validates a sender in the transaction.
-This function compares the public keys of the account key of the Klaytn account in the Klaytn with the public keys recovered from `signatures`.
+Validates the sender of the transaction.
+This function compares the public keys of the account key of the Klaytn account with the public keys recovered from `signatures`.

 **Parameters**